 During the meeting, the HMRC officer will ask questions to ascertain the nature of your situation and to assess the controls and checks that you have in place.
 You may wish to have an adviser with you during this meeting to lead the discussions with HMRC and advise on any tax technical arguments that HMRC wish to pursue.
 (Select ‘I’m looking for tax advice’ and then ‘Employer Compliance or Payroll’ in the drop down box.)

-The HMRC officer may wish to review specific records, such as any payroll records/records of payments where PAYE has not been operated, worker contracts and Employment Status Indicator results.
+The HMRC officer may wish to review specific records, such as any payroll records/records of payments where PAYE has not been operated, worker contracts and employment status tool results.
 It may be the case that they ask to take these away so that they can study them later back at their office – this is quite usual.

 If, broadly, you agree with HMRC’s findings, you can make a payment on account immediately (even if an exact final ‘settlement’ figure has not yet been agreed) in order to avoid incurring any more interest on unpaid taxes.

 If you do not agree with HMRC’s findings, you can appeal.
 This appeal can be heard at a Tax Tribunal.
 The Tax Tribunal will then make a judgment based on the figures and evidence presented to them.

-You can find some high-level information about HMRC PAYE checks here.
+You can find some high-level information about HMRC PAYE checks on GOV.UK.

 You can find some more in-depth information about HMRC PAYE checks in their Compliance Operational Guidance Manual (COG).
-The manual describes the approach taken by HMRC when reviewing an employer's compliance, for example, how errors are identified, how the extent of the employer's culpability is decided, how the amount of unpaid income tax and NICs is quantified (including the interest and penalties due) and how a settlement can be reached with the employer.
+The manual describes the approach taken by HMRC when reviewing an employer's compliance, for example, how errors are identified, how the extent of the employer's culpability is decided, how the amount of unpaid income tax and National Insurance contributions (NIC) is quantified (including the interest and penalties due) and how a settlement can be reached with the employer.